Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 • Session continuity matters more than IP diversity for account management workloads.
 Each account needs a stable IP during active sessions.
 Rotating per-request is counterproductive.

 • Carrier diversity matters across accounts, not within a single account.
-Spreading 40 accounts across 5 carriers reduces the chance that any single carrier's ASN gets flagged takes down the whole portfolio.
+Spreading 40 accounts across 5 carriers reduces the chance that any single carrier's ASN getting flagged takes down the whole portfolio.

 • Anti-detect browser fingerprints must match the proxy context.
-Mobile proxy + desktop fingerprint creates an inconsistency anti-bot systems detect.
-Mobile proxy + mobile-device fingerprint is the coherent combination.
+Mobile proxy + desktop fingerprint creates an inconsistency anti-bot systems pick up on.
+Mobile proxy + mobile-device fingerprint is the coherent pairing.

 • Warmup matters when changing IP type.
-Even accounts that had been stable on residential IPs benefit from a reduced-activity warmup period after switching to mobile to avoid pattern-break triggers.
+Even accounts that had been stable on residential IPs benefit from a reduced-activity warmup period after switching to mobile.
+It avoids pattern-break triggers.

 About Databay Mobile Proxies